User Community Service Desk Downloads

 union same mimic

-Monitoring project post processing input
+Monitoring project post-processing input

 Inputs the data and DQ evaluation results from a monitoring project.

-When using the monitoring project post processing input step, initiate the plan from the monitoring project itself to ensure correct processing: don’t add the step in the plan editor using Add data input or Add step.
+When using the monitoring project post-processing input step, initiate the plan from the monitoring project itself to ensure correct processing: don’t add the step in the plan editor using Add data input or Add step.

 2. Select the three dots menu and then Add post-processing transformation.

 3. Provide a name for the plan and select Confirm.
+Your input step is ready to use.

 Data preview